sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 destinations=[{"name": "<DESTINATIONNAME>", "url": "<URL to your system>", "username": "<USERNAME>", "password": "<PASSWORD>"}]
 ```

+Please do not use this approach in production and also include the `.env` file in your `.gitignore` list, so that it is not accidentally checked in.
 This is what it would look like for the mock server:

 ```
 destinations=[{"name": "MockServer", "url": "http://localhost:3000"}]